Are you a participant?

 In particular, it can be a huge mistake if you call Vietnamese New Year Chinese New Year and vice versa, but you can call it Lunar New Year for both countries.
 The misunderstanding might originate from the fact that their cultures were historically influenced by Chinese culture, especially Japanese, Korean, Vietnamese and Mongolian.

-How does Lunar New Year differ from the Chinese New Year?
+How does the Lunar New Year differ from the Chinese New Year?

-Lunar New Year follows the Zodiac cycle repeated every 12 years; for example, 2024 is the year of the Dragon (Chinese culture), so the next Dragon year will be 2036.
-Each Zodiac sign shares some common traits and personalities inherited from the year they’re born.
+Lunar New Year follows the Zodiac cycle repeated every 12 years; for example, 2025 is the year of the Snake (Chinese culture), so the next Snake year will be 2037.
+Each Zodiac sign shares some common traits and personalities inherited from the year they're born.
 How about you?
-Do you know what your Zodiac is?
+Do you know what your zodiac sign is?

 Then there’s Chinese New Year, which specifically honours traditions from China, Hong Kong and Taiwan.
 You’ll find a major focus on family and remembering ancestors.
 Things like giving red envelopes “lai see” for good fortune, eating auspicious foods, and lighting firecrackers.
 It really embraces that Chinese heritage.